it-at-m/Praktikumsplaner/doc/src/index.md

   details: Create new NWKs from Excel file
 - title: Create Meldezeitraum
   details: Create new Meldezeiträume in the application
-- title: feature 3
+- title: Report Praktikumsstelle
-  details: details for feature #3
+  details: Report a Praktikumsstelle to the örtl.
+Ausbildungsleitung
 ---